bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 Applying BEM principles to CSS allows you to separate block representations into different levels.

-Separation block representations into different levels allows you to:
+Separation into levels allows you to:
 * Implement a new appearance for a block on a different redefinition level while preserving the previous one by inheriting and extending it.
 * Completely override a block's appearance (redefine it).
 * Add blocks with a new representation.